SSWConsulting/SSW.Rules.Content/rules/do-you-have-a-product-roadmap/rule.md

 <!--endintro-->

+A product roadmap is an overview of the tasks that you need to reach specific milestones.

 Having this zoomed out view helps the team to stay focused on the overall goal of the project and the long term priorities.
-It also prevents the team from getting sidetracked on issues that are not really what the business wants.
+It also prevents the team from getting side-tracked on issues that are not really what the business wants.

 ### Ways to track a roadmap